marcellocostamagna/HSR/docs/source/index.rst

     hsr -h

-For a detailed overview of HSR's methodology check our `documentation <https://marcellocostamagna.github.io/HSR/>`_.
+For more deatails of HSR's methodology check our :doc:`overview <detailed_overview>`.

 Licensing
 ---------